 There are two species of grenadiers of commercial interest in Greenland, roundnose grenadier (Coryphaenoides rupestris) and roughead grenadier (Macrourus berglax).
-Inshore catches in division 1A (mostly Uummannaq) are roughhead grenadier taken as by-catch in the fishery targeting Greenland halibut amounted to 33 tons, Offshore catches is a mixture of both species taken bycatch in the trawl fishery targeting Greenland halibut.
+Inshore catches in division 1A (mostly Uummannaq) are roughhead grenadier taken as by-catch in the fishery targeting Greenland halibut amounted to 9 tons, Offshore catches is a mixture of both species taken bycatch in the trawl fishery targeting Greenland halibut and were at 21 tons in 2014 of which 6 tons were reported by Greenlandic vessels.
 No forecast - the biological advice is "no direct fishery".